 Long Beach Arena, 11 March 1975.
 3CD "CALIFORNIA GRAFFITI " (Masterport).

 Long Beach Arena, 12 March 1975.
 Only the last part of the show was recorded by Mike Millard, and can be found on "LONG BEACH ARENA FRAGMENT" (Holy).
-It is understood that he had a car accident on the way to the venue, and was considerably delayed.
+Millard had equipment problems for this concert unfortunately.

 LA Forum, 24 March 1975.
 3CD "DEEP THROAT I" (Empress Valley).